Putative marriage: Catholic canon law

 In Catholic canon law, there are a number of requirements for a valid Catholic marriage.
 However, a Catholic marriage is considered valid unless and until it is proved otherwise.
 In consequence, children born as a result of a marriage which is found to be void are considered legitimate, and the spouses cannot marry others without first obtaining an annulment by proving its invalidity.
 If the invalidity is proven, an annulment can be granted.

 Only marriages which have the appearance of validity are considered putative.
 Consequently, if form is altogether lacking, then the marriage is not considered putative, and the marriage does not enjoy the presumption of validity.

 If the impediment is removed, or a dispensation granted, and if consent perdures, the marriage can be convalidated.

 Putative marriage in the United States

 Many U.S. states have a concept of a putative spouse.
+The doctrine is particularly applied in matters of divorce or inheritance.